Approximate 10 minute read

 Can’t use the church’s video camera and a monitor?
 How about taking still photos of people on-stage while focusing and checking them on a laptop computer?

 Or lastly when you are focusing lights, you can confirm your lighting focus and relative intensities by watching the shadows on the floor of the stage behind the subject or a stand-in.
 Are there two shadows off the same object shooting off in the same direction?
-That means you have more than one lighting instrument focused on that subject coming from the same angle.
+That means you have more than one lighting instrument focused on that subject coming from similar angles.
 Is one shadow lighter than another?
 That can mean that one light is lower in intensity than another.
 Watching the direction and the intensity of shadows you cast when walking across a stage will tell you how evenly the stage is lit.
 If shadows get darker and dimmer and you don’t correct it in your lighting design, you will probably need to ride the camera iris more than you would with a more even lighting design.
-If the camera iris is opening and closing realize that your depth of field from the camera will also be changing, with background objects (or worse your subject) going from in-focus to out-of-focus.
+If the camera’s iris is opening and closing realize that your depth of field will also be changing, with background objects (or worse your subject) going from in-focus to out-of-focus.
 If the lighting is uneven and the camera iris is not adjusted well, your image may be under or over exposed.
 So, there really is no good alternative to having consistent, even, lighting.

 What about the balance between the front key, side fill lights and back light?

 The answer is highly subjective and is really up to you as the lighting designer, however as a starting point try having your fill lights at half (50%) the actual illumination level of the front key and back lights about the same as the fills or a bit stronger (75%).
 Don’t judge the “50% fill” by the fader lever position on your lighting board or a dimmer read-out because the actual illumination level from a given lighting instrument will be dependent many factors including the wattage of the bulb (and its perceived light intensity), the distance the lighting instrument is to the subject and how many instruments are used.